ecoacoustics/website/content/resources/use-cases/sdm/index.md

-Powerful Owl presence data were used to extract environmental variable values from eastern Australia, and the resulting presence data and environmental rasters were used in a Maxent model in R [(see code)](https://github.com/andrew-1234/sdm-usecase-master).
+Powerful Owl presence data were used to extract environmental variable values from eastern Australia, and the resulting presence data and environmental rasters were used in a Maxent model in R [(see example code)](https://github.com/andrew-1234/sdm-usecase-master#maxent).

 Presence only vs presence absence comparisons were made within the EcoCommons platform.
 Evironmental predictors were at 1 km resolution and included the ANU